Myanmar's top court to hear Reuters reporters' appeal in official secrets case

 Before their arrest, Wa Lone and Kyaw Soe Oo had been working on a Reuters investigation into the killing of 10 Rohingya Muslim men and boys by security forces and Buddhist civilians in western Myanmar’s Rakhine State during an army crackdown that began in August 2017.

-The operation sent more than 730,000 Rohingya fleeing to Bangladesh, according to United Nations’ estimates.
+The operation sent more than 730,000 Rohingya fleeing to Bangladesh, according to United Nations estimates.

 Editing by Alex Richardson and Sam Holmes